smrealms/smr/README.md

 For "Caretaker" (IRC) or "Autopilot" (Discord) functionality:
 * `config/irc/config.specific.sample.php` &rarr; `config/irc/config.specific.php`
-* `config/discord/config.specific.sample.php` &rarr; `config/irc/config.specific.php`
+* `config/discord/config.specific.sample.php` &rarr; `config/discord/config.specific.php`

 For NPC's:
 * `config/npc/config.specific.sample.php` &rarr; `config/npc/config.specific.php`

-The sample versions have sensible defaults, but update the copies as necessary.
+The sample versions have sensible defaults, but update the copies as necessary, as some configuration options depend on the contents of the `.env` file.

 ## Start up the services